KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 that can be either an alphanumeric character (0-9, A-Z) or the asterisk character (*).

 The `Iso7064Mod37_2CheckDigitAttribute` will return validation errors for the following conditions:
-- The value does not contain valid ISO/IEC 7064 MOD 37-2 check characters.
+- The value does not contain a valid ISO/IEC 7064 MOD 37-2 check character.
 - The value contains characters other than uppercase alphanumeric characters (0-9, A-Z) or the asterisk character (*).
+- The value is shorter than two characters (i.e., it cannot contain a of check character).
+- The value being validated is not of type `string`.

+### Iso7064Mod37_36CheckDigitAttribute

+The `Iso7064Mod37_36CheckDigitAttribute` validates that a string property conforms to the ISO/IEC 7064 MOD 37,36 check digit algorithm.
+The ISO/IEC 7064 MOD 37,36
+algorithm is designed for alphanumeric values and uses a single alphanumeric check character (0-9, A-Z).

+The `Iso7064Mod37_36CheckDigitAttribute` will return validation errors for the following conditions:
+- The value does not contain a valid ISO/IEC 7064 MOD 37,36 check character.
+- The value contains characters other than uppercase alphanumeric characters (0-9, A-Z).
 - The value is shorter than two characters (i.e., it cannot contain a of check character).
 - The value being validated is not of type `string`.